 - Goo Gone: Make sure to wear rubber gloves, then apply commercial Goo Gone cleaner over the grease and let it sit for a minute or two.
 Heat a damp micro cloth in a microwave for 35 seconds, then use it to quickly wipe away the grease layer.
 Finally, clean the area with a mild wood soap and water, then dry completely.

 - All-purpose orange oil cleaner: If your cabinets are really grimy, let the cleaner sit for up to 10 minutes after spraying.
-Afterwards, wipe the cleaner off using a warm, damp micro-cloth.
+Afterward, wipe the cleaner off using a warm, damp micro-cloth.

 - A wood cleaner containing Brazilian carnauba wax: Carnauba wax is an ingredient that's typically found in high-quality wood cleaners and polishes.
 One excellent product, called Magic Cabinet and Wood Cleaner, is a spray pump application.